squidit/css/README.md

 See Intructions [here](https://github.com/squidit/css/blob/master/src/docs/README.md)

-## Production

-1. Run `npm run dist`

-2. Commit and Push to Git Remote

 ### Deploy on jsdelivr

 The official CDN for Squid CSS is jsdelivr, which is even where the framework documentation consumes assets.

-1. Run `git checkout production`

-2. Run `git pull origin master`

-3. Run `rm -rf docs` and resolve the conflicts that remain

-4. Do a `git commit` and `git push origin production`

-5. On [GitHub Releases](https://github.com/squidit/css/releases) create a new release, with a new tag version** and using `production` branch
+On [GitHub Releases](https://github.com/squidit/css/releases) create a new release, with a new tag version** and using `master` branch

 **Important to use the same tag as package.json
 ## Documentation